WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Audio.Radio.Tea5767.md

 The **TEA5767** FM module is based on the TEA5767GH which is a single-chip, electronically tuned, FM stereo radio for low-voltage applications with fully integrated Intermediate Frequency (IF) selectivity and demodulation.

-It can be connected to a microcontroller through an I2C interface to digitally control its tuning frequency and other characteristics, giving room for opportunities to digitize some of its operations.
-It comes with tow headphone jacks, one for connection to a headphone/speaker while the other is for connection to the antenna which usually comes with the module.
+The TEA5767 is controlled via I2C.
+It comes with two 1/4" jacks, one for connection to a headphone/speaker and one to connect an antenna (often sold with the module).

 ![](../../API_Assets/Meadow.Foundation.Audio.Radio.Tea5767/TEA5767.png)